thermo01/rusty-os/README.md

 #### RustyOS ####

-This is my first OS in Rust
+This is my first OS in Rust\n
 Check out the documentation!